antzGames/antzGames.github.io/_posts/2024-01-24-Little-Jaina-Godot.md

 # Little Jaina
-My entry in the [Pirate Software – Game Jam 14](https://itch.io/jam/pirate) with over 7800 participants.
+My entry in the [Pirate Software – Game Jam 14](https://itch.io/jam/pirate) with over 7800 participants, and over 1400 game entries.

 The theme of the game jam was: **It’s Spreading**